zoomsphere/ngx-store/README.md

 ## What's new

 Things that have been added in this fork:
+- added `.save()` method on returned object, used in specific cases to force save object changes
 - support for `Array` methods that change its value (`push`, `pop` and `shift` to be exact)
-- `.save()` method on returned object, used in specific cases to force save object changes
+- now `WebStorageService.clear()` method removes items created by this repository only
+- storage key prefix (`angular2ws_` by default) can be customized by changing `WEBSTORAGE_CONFIG.prefix` property

-## Use
+## Installation

-1. Download the library using npm or github: `npm install --save angular2-localstorage`
+1. Download the library: `npm install --save git+https://github.com/zoomsphere/angular2-rest#master`
 2. Import the WebStorageModule in your app module:
     ```typescript
-    import {Component} from "angular2/core";
+    import {Component} from 'angular2/core';
-    import {WebStorageModule, LocalStorageService} from "angular2-localstorage";
+    import {WebStorageModule, LocalStorageService} from 'angular2-localstorage';

     @NgModule({
         import: [WebStorageModule]